Electricity Demand and Generation Scenarios (EDGS)

 Purpose of the EDGS

-The New Zealand Commerce Commission is responsible for approving any major grid capital expenditure proposals from Transpower.
+The Commerce Commission is responsible for approving any major investments in transmission assets by Transpower.

-MBIE prepares an independent set of scenarios that enable the Commerce Commission to assess Transpower’s planning proposals for future capital investment in the electricity transmission grid.
+MBIE prepares an independent set of scenarios called the Electricity Demand and Generation Scenarios (EDGS).
+These enable the Commerce Commission to assess Transpower’s planning proposals for future capital investment in the electricity transmission grid.

 The Capex IM is part of the Commerce Commission's individual price-quality path regulation of Transpower's electricity transmission services, under Subpart 7 of Part 4 of the Commerce Act 1986.
 For more information about the Capex IM, see the Commerce Commission website.

-The report describes the assumptions and key results for each of the modelled scenarios.
+This report describes the assumptions and key results for each of the modelled scenarios in the 2019 EDGS.

 Historic data, assumptions, and results for each modelled scenario are provided in the Data Summary file.